kaki-lang/kaki/docs/tutorial/functions.md

 ## Block Arguments

-When creating an `Fn`, a _block argument_ is used, which defines an anonymous function.
+When creating an `Fn` directly, a _block argument_ is used, which defines an anonymous function.
 The anonymous function is wrapped and accessed like a normal function.
-Block arguments can be used in other instances, like `map`.
+Block arguments can be used in other instances, like `map`, which applies a function to every item in a sequence.

 ```kaki
 squares = [1, 2, 3].map { |x| x ** 2 }
 ```

 To create a function that accepts a block argument, the `&` syntax must be used.
 Only a single block argument is allowed.
-If the block argument is not supplied, it will be `none`.
 Block arguments can be passed either anonymously or by name with `&`, as shown below.

 ```kaki
 # Create a function which accepts a block